ferihandoyo/MESConfiGix/README.md

 Quick and dirty implementation of CIP to replace outdated OPC-DA for MES Excel config tool.
 Use as is basis.
 Because I don't build the CIP driver, this is based on existing python based CIP library from https://github.com/dmroeder/pylogix.git.
-Full credits goes to the person who built the driver (https://github.com/dmroeder)
+Full credits goes to the person who built the driver.
+The referenced Library is licensed under apache license, obtain LICENSE.txt from their repository.

 To register, run regasm (depending on Windows target):